 Here we look at the finer details of the role and the skills required to succeed.

 What does a Technology Project Manager do?

 Technology and systems often need upgrades and improvements, thanks to the rapid changes that happen in the technology space.
 This is where a project manager comes in.
-An IT project manager is basically the person who manages the timelines and budgets of an information technology project to ensure that implementation is seamless.
+An IT project manager is basically the person who manages the timelines and budgets of a tech & transformation project to ensure that implementation is seamless.